leiguorui/leiguorui/README.md

-# Hello, Here is Lei Guorui!
+# Hello, Here is Green!

 Do you known me?
 I like touching fish and say 'gugugu' like pigeon.